theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/Getting-Started.md

 ## Setting Up the Extension

 3. Before you are ready to build, **set your input CSS file**.
 Your output file will automatically be generated as `{input file name}.output.css`.
-If you want to specify a certain file, you can right click and click 'Set as Tailwind CSS output file'.
+If you want to specify a certain file, you can right click and click 'Link as Tailwind CSS output file' and select the corresponding input file. **Input files must already be defined prior to selecting an output file.**

 ![Input and output CSS files](art/Customizability-Build-2.png)